 You’ll also find more information about sex education in my Sex Education 101 page.

 Research tells us that kids who know the correct names for their genitals:

-For boys, when naming private parts, we use the terms penis and testicles or scrotum.
+When naming the genitals ( or private parts) for kids with a male body, we use the terms penis and testicles or scrotum.

 Technically, the testicles are the inside part (they feel like a peeled boiled egg) and the scrotum is the skin or sac on the outside that holds them.

-For girls, when naming private parts, we use the terms vulva and vagina.
+When naming the genitals (or private parts) for kids with a female body, we use the terms vulva and vagina.

 Ideally, we should start off talking about the vulva as the outside part, and the vagina as the inside part.
 Don’t stress if you started with the word vagina, just start including the vulva as well.

 My daughter had lots of ear infections as a child, so she had issues with her hearing.
 So whenever I talked to her about her vulva, she would hear ‘Boulder’ instead and would think I was talking about Boulder from the Thomas the tank engine cartoon.
 To save confusion, we used vagina for a while, and then when her hearing improved, and she was old enough to understand what I meant, we started to use the term vulva as well.

 Other private parts of the body include the mouth and the bottom.

 And yes, there are some other parts as well that you can also include, like the clitoris.
 And then there is the bottom and the mouth as well (which can be used in a sexual way).